 3.2 Adherence to legislation

-The USC’s use of Cloud-based Services must adhere to relevant legislation associated with State and Federal information management including issues of privacy, records management, and any other applicable requirements, such as, copyright, financial, ownership and geo-location of data.
+The University’s use of Cloud-based Services must adhere to relevant legislation associated with State and Federal information management including issues of privacy, records management, and any other applicable requirements, such as, copyright, financial, ownership and geo-location of data.

 3.3 Contractual controls

 The holding of University data and information on externally hosted Cloud-based Services requires appropriate contractual agreements be in place and University authorisation for the data to be stored off site.
 This is of particular importance where University data and information is stored off-shore by organisations not bound by Australian Privacy Legislation.

 In particular, specific consideration of University policy and procedures in relation to information management and research data is required by individuals when confidential and restricted University data and information is to be stored in external repositories that do not have contractual agreements in place with the University (e.g. Dropbox).
 See the Cloud-based Services process available on MyUniSC (staff login required).

 Data and information stored on externally hosted cloud services remain information assets of the University.
 These assets need to be managed appropriately, in accord with the Information Management Framework – Governing Policy and associated procedures.

 The use a Cloud-based Services leaves the University more vulnerable to the fate of the Cloud-based Service provider.
 This additional risk factor needs to be considered when choosing a Cloud-based Service and appropriate risk analysis and mitigation strategies considered.

 Cloud-based Services present additional levels of risk to the confidentiality, integrity, and availability of data.
 It is expected that the level of physical, technical, and administrative safeguards provided by the supplier are commensurate with the sensitivity and criticality of those information assets and services.
 Safeguards are essential to help protect the reputation of the University and reduce its exposure to legal and compliance risks throughout the lifecycle of the data.